 While the piracy subsided for a few years, the seafaring buccaneers have returned with a vengeance and begun attacking ships again with regularity.
-In the past month, there have been five instances of piracy in the Gulf of Aden, just off the coast of Somalia.
-A new video, which is going viral online, shows the face-to-face combat of pirates and private security forces.
+In the past month, there have been five instances of piracy in the Gulf of Aden, which is located just off the coast of Somalia.
+A new video, which is going viral online, shows the face-to-face combat between pirates and heavily armed private security forces.
 The security guards can be seen firing warning shots from assault rifles at several small pirate vessels off of the front of the skiffs and from the chatter, there seem to be guards on both sides of the ship.
 The exchange is loud and intense, though the men clearly know what they’re doing.

 Young Somalian men are easy targets for criminal organizations funding piracy who can promise big payouts for short stints of work.
 The illegal fishing off their shores is also a major problem as the local fish population has dried up.

 This story was originally published April 22, 2017.